promptfile/promptfile/README.md

 Looking for an overview?
 Check out the [quickstart repository](https://github.com/foundation-ui/quickstart).

+If you are using Glass, have questions, or want to stay up to date: feel free to join our [Discord](https://discord.gg/Bq67MZF3uT).

 ## Apps and Packages

 - `vscode-glass`: VS Code extension for Glass